hweidner/psync/README.md

 destination side are not deleted when they don't exist on the source side.

 psync is being developed under Linux (Debian, Ubuntu, CentOS).
-It should work on other distributions and operating systems, but this has not been tested.
+It should work on other distributions, but this has not been tested.
+It does currently not compile for Windows, Darwin (MacOS), NetBSD and FreeBSD (but this should easily be fixed.)

 License
 -------